 - Certain levels of poverty, often 200% below Federal Poverty Guidelines

-- Many of the law school clinics will only take simple divorce cases such as no children, minimal property, and everything in agreement.
+- Many law school clinics will only take simple divorce cases such as no children, minimal property, and everything in the agreement.

 In addition to the requirements, there is often a long waiting list.
-Depending on the list, it can be anywhere from several months to years long.
-Everyone wants a free or pro bono attorney, so the wait can be long.
+It can be anywhere from several months to years long, depending on the list.
+Everyone wants a free or pro bono attorney so that the wait can belong.

 Mandatory Appointment of Attorney ad Litem for Parent

-In certain types of family law cases, you may be entitled to a free lawyer.
-These cases are typically where the government is bringing a case against you.
+In particular family law cases, you may be entitled to a free lawyer.
+These cases are typically where the government is bringing a lawsuit against you.

 Texas Family Code Section § 107.013 states that:

 - In a suit filed by a governmental entity under Subtitle E in which termination of the parent-child relationship or the appointment of a conservator for a child is requested, the court shall appoint an attorney ad litem to represent the interests of: